nawed2611/mind-journal/README.md

 I made it for people like me who think that they're leading average lives with barely interesting happening, I've tried to change that with MindJournal!

 ## Built with

 1. Next.js
-2. PlanetScale
-3. Supabase as Vector Store
+2. Supabase as Vector Store
-4. StabilityAI for Images
+3. StabilityAI for Images
-5. Node.js Backend
+4. Node.js Backend